notfullmetal/stremio-community-v5/README.md

   <img src="https://img.shields.io/badge/Torrents-000000?style=for-the-badge&logo=thepiratebay&logoColor=white" alt="Torrents" />
 </p>

 ## 🌟 **Features**
 - 🚀 **Latest Technology**: Built with WebView2 to provide the newest features and best performance
 - 🌐 **Latest Web Ui**: Always up-to-date with Stremio Web v5
 - 🎞️ **Native Playback**: Integrated Player for native 4K playback, hardware decoding, and fastest video performance
 - 🔍 **Video Upscaling**:  Upscaling support for anything mpv supports
-- 🎥 **Full MPV Support**: Full MPV support use any hwdec, gpu-api or gpu-context like d3d, opengl and vulkan or `target-colorspace-hint=yes` for DV content
+- 🎥 **Full MPV Support**: Full MPV support use any hwdec, gpu-api or gpu-context like d3d, opengl and vulkan
 - 🌈 **HDR Support**: Full HDR Support thanks to fully supported mpv and any other mpv feature
 - 🔊 **Dolby Atmos Support**: Support for all mpv advanced audio features.
 - 🖼️ **Picture in Picture**: Picture in Picture Mode Support
 - 🌑 **Dark Mode**: Windows Dark mode support
 - 🖼️ **Thumbnail Preview**: ThumbFast support to allow for preview thumbnails when seeking
-- 📁 **Local File Playback**: Play any local file that MPV and ffmpeg supports, just use open with 'stremio' or drag and drop
+- 📁 **Local File Playback**: Play any file MPV and ffmpeg supports, just use **open with** 'stremio' or **drag and drop**
 - 🌀 **Torrent Support**: Play any local .torrent file or any magnet: link
 - 📺 **Chromecast Support**: Cast Videos to your Chromecast
 - ➕ **Easy Addon Install**: Just use the install Button like stremio v4, no need to copy paste urls
 - 💼 **Portable Version**: Fully portable version including WebView2.
-- ⚙️ **App Settings**: Customize App behavior like CloseOnExit, PauseOnMinimize or PauseOnLostFocus and more via stremio-settings.ini.
+- ⚙️ **App Settings**: Customize options like CloseOnExit, PauseOnMinimize, and PauseOnLostFocus via stremio-settings.ini.